tiprankstipranks

 VIG Summary

-Vanguard Dividend Appreciation ETF (VIG) is a fund that follows the S&P U.S. Dividend Growers Index, focusing on U.S. companies that have raised their dividends for at least 10 years in a row.
-It mainly holds large, well-established businesses across many sectors, including big names like Microsoft and Apple, as well as JPMorgan Chase and Johnson & Johnson.
-Someone might invest in VIG to seek steady dividend growth, potential long-term growth in share price, and broad diversification in one fund.
-A key risk is that it can still go up and down with the stock market, especially with its large exposure to U.S. stocks and tech companies.
+Vanguard Dividend Appreciation ETF (VIG) tracks the S&P U.S. Dividend Growers Index, which focuses on U.S. companies that have raised their dividends for at least 10 years in a row.
+It holds many large, well-known names such as Apple and Microsoft, along with banks, healthcare firms, and consumer brands.
+Someone might invest in VIG to seek a mix of steady dividend income and long-term growth, while spreading risk across many strong companies.
+A key risk is that it still moves with the stock market, so its value can go up and down, especially if large U.S. companies struggle.

 How much will it cost me?The Vanguard Dividend Appreciation ETF (VIG) has an expense ratio of 0.05%, meaning you’ll pay $0.50 per year for every $1,000 invested.
 This is lower than average because it’s passively managed, tracking an index of dividend-growing companies, which helps keep costs down.